ls4154/YCSB-cpp/README-ae.md

 # YCSB-cpp for Artifact Evaluation

 ## ❗️For AE Reviewers
-Currently the 8 nodes listed here are reclaimed by Cloudlab thus not accessible.
+Currently, the 8 nodes listed here will be reclaimed by Cloudlab on **Oct 4, 9am CDT** thus will soon be unaccessible.
 I'm reserving for new nodes and will inform you as soon as I get them prepared.
 You may use your own machine to [test the basic functionalities](https://github.com/dassl-uiuc/compute-side-log/tree/main#readme) for now.
 Sorry for the inconvenience.

 ## Architecture
 The evaluation cluster consists of 8 machines: